 - Has the exterior of the house been inspected?
 This includes looking at grading, elevation, drainage, fences, windows and trims, exterior lighting and landscaping.

 - Has the plumbing been inspected?
-This includes identifying the pipe materials that have been used and looking at toilets, showers, sinks, faucets, etc. It does not include an inspection of the sewage.
+This includes identifying the pipe materials that have been used and looking at toilets, showers, sinks, faucets, etc.

 - Have the roof and attic been inspected to see the roof construction, flashing and gutters, framing, ventilation and construction been built properly?

 - Has the electrical work in the home been evaluated?
 This includes knowing what type of wiring a home has, looking at the grounding, looking at ceiling fans and light fixtures and evaluating the main panel.